egeeamu/voskhod/README.md

 4- Validate and annotate the assembly:

-The assembly to validate must be in ./assembly/raw/trinity/ in fastq format.
+The assembly to validate must be in ./assembly/raw/trinity/ in fasta format.
 The validated and annotated assembly will be written in ./assembly/validated in sqlite format.

 > ./04_validate_annotate_assembly.sh

-If you have multiple sources for transcriptomes, repeat steps 2 , 3 & 4 for all your sources before continue.
+If you have multiple sources for transcriptomes, repeat steps 2 , 3 & 4 for all your sources before continuing.
 If you only want denovo assemblies, you are good to go and can explore the results with any database browser as DB Browser for SQLite (http://sqlitebrowser.org/).

-5- Merging transcriptomes for further combined approach If you want to use the combined Denovo + DGM approach as described in the paper, you have to merge the reconstructed denovo transcriptome(s) with the reference species before running the DGM step on the combined refrence.
+5- Merging transcriptomes for further combined approach If you want to use the combined approach implemented in Voskohd as described in the paper, you have to merge the reconstructed denovo transcriptome(s) with the reference species before running the transcriptome-guided step on the combined refrence.
 To merge  denovo assembly(ies) and reference transcriptome :

 Copy your validated denovo assembly(ies) (from ./assembly/validated) and your reference trascriptome (from ./reference_ts) in ./assembly/tomerge